 “He still fancies you,” Wood takes one step towards me.

 Erm.
 Awkward situation much?
 I lean back against the wall.
 I hate when people get so close to me.
 I hate closeness in general.
 I may be claustrophobic.
 “Am I going to get detention for this?”
 I ask timidly, even though it sounds rather lame.
 Anything to get him to take a step away from me.
 I really don’t like this proximity.
 It’s bothering me.
-I mean, he’s close enough to kiss me… and how awkward
+I mean, he’s close enough to kiss me… and how awkward would that be?

 Wood outright laughs at me.
 “Of course not, Miss Weasley.
 Can’t give detentions to pretty little things like you,” he teases, grinning at me now.
 I must admit, he’s quite handsome and incredibly charming.
 Even though his lines are typical and clichéd.
 I prefer Lorcan, but Wood is quite nice to look at.
 Quite…